eddypei/map-editor/README.md

 - [ ] Remove layers to the map
 - [ ] Select a layer as 'active' and show only the objects of this layer
 - [x] Load data from GeoJSON file and draw on the map
+- [x] Load data from localStorage file and draw on the map
+- [x] Save edited data to localStorage
 - [ ] Save edited data to GeoJSON file
 - [ ] Next step...